accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 When focused, this is the state returned by an element which receives attention following a user action.
 There are several ways of bringing an element into focus:
 - by activating the element using a pointing device (by touching the screen);
 - by reaching the element using a key on an external keyboard (tab, direction arrow);
-- by reaching the element using an external switch (*switch*{lang=en}, *joystick*{lang=en}).
+- by reaching the element using an external switch (switch, joystick).

 When focused in a mobile environment, the focus should be assessed with the appropriate assistive technologies and parameters activated.
-Simply connecting an external switch (keyboard, *switch*{lang=en} for example) is not enough for keyboard control to be fully functional.
+Simply connecting an external switch (keyboard, switch for example) is not enough for keyboard control to be fully functional.
 So the visibility of when focused should only be evaluated when these elements are activated and configured.
 The [**Methodology**](methodologie.md) page describes the procedures required to [configure an external keyboard](methodologie.md#externalkeyboard).

 ### Q

 #### QVGA

-QVGA (*Quarter Video Graphics Array*{lang=en}) resolution is a display standard that corresponds to a size of 320 pixels X 240 pixels (i.e. 76,800 pixels).
+QVGA (Quarter Video Graphics Array) resolution is a display standard that corresponds to a size of 320 pixels X 240 pixels (i.e. 76,800 pixels).

 ### R